Silent Witness series 23 – everything you need to know

 Silent Witness returned on Tuesday seventh and Wednesday eighth January 2020 at 9pm on BBC One.

-Its second two-part story will air on Monday 13th and Wednesday 15th, the present transferring from its ordinary Tuesday slot to make means for soccer.
+Its second two-part story will air on Monday 13th and Wednesday 15th, the present transferring from its traditional Tuesday slot to make means for soccer.

 Alongside a picture of the Silent Witness solid surrounded by the wreckage of a airplane crash (see above), the BBC has additionally launched a synopsis for the brand new season: